 You will notice a difference the next time you reboot your device depending on your hardware specifications.

 14. Keep Back-lit Capacitive Keys on while Screen is On

 15. Better Network Signals

 In the connected state, the device has to go through all its internal functions anytime there’s a change in the network to maintain the connection.
-This of course uses a lot of resources.
+This, of course, uses a lot of resources.
 Fast dormancy allows the device to cycle through 5 states that use lesser or more power depending on the task at hand.
 Don’t worry, we wouldn’t go deeper into that.
-Jst add the following lines to your build.prop and you’re good to go.
+Just add the following lines to your build.prop and you’re good to go.

 16. Disable USB Debugging notification